HadrienG2/grayscott/README.md

       cache hit rate, as the `_link_block` C++ version does.
     * The `parallel` backend implements multi-threaded iteration using [rayon](https://docs.rs/rayon).
+    * The `gpu_xyz` backends implement GPU-based computations using the Vulkan API.
+        * The `gpu_naive` backend starts simple with image-based concentrations and a straightforward algorithm.
         * TODO: Add more backends here as they are implemented.
 - `reaction` is a binary that runs the simulation.
 It uses the same CLI argument syntax as the `xyz_gray_scott` binaries from the C++ version, but the choice of compute backend is made through Cargo features.
 For each